FrankieSlinn/TicTacToe/README.md

 ###Core Requirements

--As a user, I should be able to start a new tic tac toe game -As a user, I should be able to click on a square to add X first and then O, and so on -As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next -As a user, I should not be able to click the same square twice -As a user, I should be shown a message when I win, lose or tie -As a user, I should not be able to continue playing once I win, lose, or tie -As a user, I should be able to play the game again without refreshing the page
+-As a user, I should be able to start a new tic tac toe game.
+-As a user, I should be able to click on a square to add X first and then O, and so on.
+-As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next.
+-As a user, I should not be able to click the same square twice.
+-As a user, I should be shown a message when I win, lose or tie.
+-As a user, I should not be able to continue playing once I win, lose, or tie.
+-As a user, I should be able to play the game again without refreshing the page.

 ###Additional Implemented Features

--Keep track of multiple game rounds with a win, lose and tie counter -Allow players to customize their tokens (X, O, name, picture, etc) -Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity -Involve Audio in your game
+-Keep track of multiple game rounds with a win, lose and tie counter.
+-Allow players to customize their tokens (X, O, name, picture, etc).
+-Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity.
+-Involve Audio in your game.
--Create an AI opponent: teach JavaScript to play an unbeatable game against you -Make your site fully responsive so that it is playable from a mobile phone -Get inventive with your styling e.g. use hover effects or animations
+-Create an AI opponent: teach JavaScript to play an unbeatable game against you.
+-Make your site fully responsive so that it is playable from a mobile phone.
+-Get inventive with your styling e.g. use hover effects or animations.

 ##Technologies / Approach

--In the beginning a wireframe was created for the page layout
+-In the beginning a wireframe was created for the page layout.
 ![Wireframe](WireFrame.jpg "Wireframe")
--Pseudocode was written to create a simple version of the code and a feeling for the best approach to the project
+-Pseudocode was written to create a simple version of the code and a feeling for the best approach to the project.
 ![Pseudocode](Pseudocode.txt "Pseudocode")
--User stories were written to capture the requirements in a broad, easy to understand way
+-User stories were written to capture the requirements in a broad, easy to understand way.
-![User Stories](UserStories.txt "User Stories") -Initially the core Javascript changes were implemented before styling the game -Code was created folder converted to a GitHub Repository
+![User Stories](UserStories.txt "User Stories") -Initially the core Javascript changes were implemented before styling the game.
+-Code was created folder converted to a GitHub Repository.
--Languages: HTML, CSS, JavaScript
+-Languages: HTML, CSS, JavaScript.
 -Frequent commits were made to save progress on an ongoing basis.
 Hard Git resets were carried out when code needed to be changed to its previous state.

 ##Solving for the Winner